 - An airboat has heavy fuel consumption.
 (Average of 2 miles per gallon is common).

 - Airboats tend to require more maintenance than most other boat types due to the fan.

 A mini airboat is a great fun way to enjoy air boating.

-A mini airboat is a single passenger airboat.
+A mini airboat is a small single passenger flat bottom boat with a fan on its back.
 It is a smaller version of the commercial airboats used for tours.
 Many are often homemade.